I have a story for you and, I am sorry to say, it is not a happy one.

 My son and I completed work for a BIPOC art show, at a local gallery.
 I submitted a self-portrait that depicts a human alien.
 It’s a visual representation of the alienation I experience being out in the world.

 I was fired from my job at a local hospital at the end of July of 2020, in the middle of a pandemic.
-The painting that I submitted was started when I left my old job and finished at this time, because the feeling resonates.
+The painting that I submitted was started when I left my old job and finished at this one, because the feeling resonates.

 I feel like an alien in my skin.
 Always holding too much in.